Frequently asked questions

 When can I visit the department?

-The College hosts undergraduate open days three times a year; two in June and one in September.
-You can view open day details, book to attend an open day and book College visits/tours at other times through our ‘Visit’ Imperial page.
-If you wish to visit the Department of Chemistry at other times, please contact the Chemistry Admissions Team to find out when the next available opportunity might be.
+The College usually hosts undergraduate open days three times a year; two in June and one in September.
+These are currently virtual, supported by the Imperial360 website.
+You can view open day details, book to on to online open day and College events and talks, or take a virtual tour, navigating from our ‘Visit’ Imperial page.

-Unfortunately at the moment we are unable to facilitate this as the accommodation is in use during term time by our current students, and we would wish to not disturb them!
-However, tours of accommodation are organised centrally and are available to view during the College Open Days.
+Unfortunately at the moment we are unable to facilitate this due to current COVID guidelines, and as the accommodation is in use during term time by our current students, and we would wish to not disturb them!
+Tours of accommodation are organised centrally and are available to view during the College Open Days.

 Completing your application